Skip to main content

 Dining in Biot

-The French Riviera and Provence is known for its wonderful food and wine and when staying in Biot this is no exception.
-Located just outside of Biot near to the coast in the medivial city of Cagnes sur mer is Fleur de Sel.
-The cosy traditional interior and warm setting combines with wonderful Provencal dishes to make this a gourmet dining experience.
+The French Riviera and Provence is known for its wonderful food and wine, and when staying in Biot this is no exception.

-There are also plenty of small French bistros with set menus that will serve the traditional Provencal dishes and pizzerias serving freshly made pizzas.
-If it is a French crepe you are after then we have heard that Auberge du Vieux Village at the entrance to the old village serves a range of wonderful crepes, they even do a pizza crepe which is their speciality.
+There are plenty of small French bistros with set menus that will serve the traditional Provençal dishes and pizzerias serving freshly made pizzas.
+If it's a French crépe you're after then we have heard that Auberge du Vieux Village at the entrance to the old village serves a wonderful range, they even do a pizza version, which is their speciality.

 Nightlife in Biot